rocketbot-cl/Xperience/README.md

 2. Get Form queue
 Get queues

+3. Get Form queue locked
+Get queues locked

-3. Get all Form queue data
+4. Get all Form queue data
 Get all Form data from queue.
 The command returns the data in dictionary format

-4. Download Form File
+5. Download Form File
 Download a file uploaded in a form

-5. Update Form queue status
+6. Update Form queue status
 Change status to form queue

-6. Return Message to Xperience
+7. Return Message to Xperience
 Returns a message to the Xperience form

-7. Send a file to Xperience
+8. Send a file to Xperience
 Send a file whenever the Form's SEND API option is active

-8. Search data in form
+9. Search data in form
-This command allows you to search for data in a form of Xperience
+This command allows you to search for data in an Xperience form